Image-X-Institute/IntERAct/Post processing/README.md

 The difference between the two optimal shifts is the latency of the combined system.

-Once the optimal shift is found, the difference between interpolated input and optimal shifted output can be calculated -> mean, std, 1st et 99th percentile for each test, then for each trace and finally for all the traces.
+Once the optimal shift is found, the difference between interpolated input and optimal shifted output can be calculated -> mean, std, 1st and 99th percentile for each test, then for each trace and finally for all the traces.